chrisnoonan98675/site/_drafts/xl-test/concept/key-xl-test-concepts.markdown

 ## Test tools

 XL Test integrates with a plethora of test tools.
 It does so by supporting well-known output formats produced by these test tools.
 XL Test translates these output formats into its uniform event structure allowing unified, cross-tool reporting.
 A list of supported test tools can be found [here](supported-test-tools-and-test-result-formats.html).
+XL Test's main focus is on the extensibility of test tools

 ## Test specifications